🧬 SIA-1 Documentation

 - Real-time logs:

-(Linux/Mac) or view system.log
+tail -f system.log (Linux/Mac) or view system.log file

 - Test execution logs: Check files named